Alan Thicke: Television and film appearances

 Thicke co-hosted the Walt Disney World Very Merry Christmas Parade (now the Disney Parks Christmas Day Parade) with Joan Lunden from 1983 to 1990, when he was succeeded by Regis Philbin.
-Thicke also hosted the Crystal Light National Aerobic Championship from 1987 to 1988.
+Thicke also hosted the 1987 and 1988 Crystal Light National Aerobic Championships.

 In 1987, Thicke appeared as Dr. Jonas Carson, who creates an android that looks just like a human teenage boy (played by Jay Underwood), and he "adopts" him as his son in the Disney Channel film Not Quite Human.
-Thicke would reprise his role as Jonas Carson in two sequels, 1989's Not Quite Human II and 1992's Still Not Quite Human.
+Thicke reprised his role as Jonas Carson in two sequels, 1989's Not Quite Human II and 1992's Still Not Quite Human.

 In 1988, he hosted the Miss USA Pageant in El Paso, Texas, replacing Bob Barker (who quit over fur being involved in the pageants).
 He replaced Barker again as host of the 1988 Miss Universe Pageant (along with Tracy Scoggins) in Taipei, Taiwan.
 Thicke was replaced by Dick Clark as host of the 1989 Miss USA Pageant in Mobile, Alabama and by John Forsythe as host of the 1989 Miss Universe Pageant in Cancún, Mexico.

 Thicke continued to host a wide range of variety TV events.
 In 1989, he co-hosted with SCTV alumna Andrea Martin the TV special Opening of SkyDome in Toronto, which aired across Canada on the CBC.
 In 2004, he hosted the Miss Universe Canada Pageant in Ontario.

 In 1992, Thicke appeared as himself in the pilot episode of the sitcom Hangin' with Mr. Cooper.
 He appeared in the end-credits scene, alongside series star Mark Curry, humorously referencing the pilot episode being filmed on the same set used as the Seavers' home on Growing Pains.
+He also made guest appearances on shows such as Murder, She Wrote; Married... with Children; Son of the Beach and 7th Heaven.

-Thicke appeared on the American television series Hope & Gloria, which ran for 35 episodes.
+From 1995 to 1996, Thicke appeared on the American television series Hope & Gloria, which ran for 35 episodes.
+In March 2002, Thicke participated in a celebrity version of Fear Factor.
+In May 2002, he appeared in the season six finale of Just Shoot Me, "The Boys in the Band."
+From 2006 to 2009, Thicke was talk show host Rich Ginger on The Bold and the Beautiful.

+From 2001 to 2003, Thicke hosted Animal Miracles on the Pax TV network.
 In April 2006, he hosted Celebrity Cooking Showdown on NBC, in which celebrities were teamed with famous chefs in a cooking competition.
-In 2006 he made an appearance in La La Land as himself.
-In August 2006 and 2007, Thicke made a few appearances as talk show host Rich Ginger on The Bold and the Beautiful.
-Thicke also makes a cameo appearance in the 2007 movie Alpha Dog as the father of the lead character's girlfriend.